TheGeekOnSkates/breakaway-basic/notes.md

 # To-do's for version 0.4

-* Finish FOR loops - they basically work, but fix bug #1 below
 * Maybe play with that `COLOR` instruction idea (see below)
 * Once that's done, I'd say update the docs and call 0.3 done - it's already *way* better than 0.2!